KunYi/Simple-UEFI-Bootloader/README.md

 ## Change Log

-V1.5 (4/10/2019) - Updated graphics output names to blacklist known erroneous drivers from claiming to be graphics devices, added loader params //TODO, created ARM64 version (https://github.com/KNNSpeed/Simple-UEFI-Bootloader-ARM64).
+V1.5 (4/10/2019) - Updated graphics output names to blacklist known erroneous drivers from claiming to be graphics devices, added loader params: Bootloader_MajorVersion, Bootloader_MinorVersion, Kernel_BaseAddress, Kernel_Pages, Memory_Map_Descriptor_Version, created ARM64 version (https://github.com/KNNSpeed/Simple-UEFI-Bootloader-ARM64).

 V1.4 (4/1/2019) - Major updates to menu display (should work better with lower resolutions), graphics out device names now work, fixed underlying cause of the need for the "weird memory hack" (it's still useful for debugging, though it's now disabled when compiling non-debug versions).
 Updates from here on out will likely be to the Loader Params as needed by Simple-Kernel; this release should hopefully iron out the last of any kinks.
 It runs a little faster, now, too!